terasolunaorg/terasoluna-gfw/README.md

-# TERASOLUNA Global Framework Common Library
+# TERASOLUNA Server Framework for Java (5.x) Common Library

-The common library of Terasoluna Global Framework is a library of useful and obstrusive common functionalities.
+The common library of TERASOLUNA Server Framework for Java (5.x) is a library of useful and obstrusive common functionalities.

 [![Build Status](https://travis-ci.org/terasolunaorg/terasoluna-gfw.png?branch=master)](https://travis-ci.org/terasolunaorg/terasoluna-gfw)

 ## Projects of Common Library

-The following project are included in Terasoluna Global Framework Common Library.
+The following project are included in TERASOLUNA Server Framework for Java (5.x) Common Library.

 <table>
   <tr>